We Are Committed To Fighting For Your Safety & Your Rights

 If you or your loved one fell in a nursing home, leading to injury, you could have grounds for legal action.
 If the nursing home failed to provide a reasonably safe environment, it could be responsible for your resulting medical bills, pain and suffering, financial losses, and other damages.

-At the Law Office of Tom Wagstaff Jr., we represent clients in all types of nursing home abuse and neglect cases, including those involving slips, trips, and falls.
-Our experienced attorneys provide compassionate, client-focused legal representation as they tirelessly pursue maximum compensation and the justice you and your family deserve.
-We genuinely care about you, your loved one, and your family.
-Let our team help you navigate the legal process.
+At the Law Office of Tom Wagstaff Jr., we represent clients in all types of nursing home abuse and neglect cases, including those involving falls.
+Our nursing home fall lawyers in Kansas City provide compassionate, client-focused legal representation as they tirelessly pursue maximum compensation and the justice you deserve.

 Call (816) 597-4556 or contact us online for a free consultation.
 There are no legal fees for you unless/until we win your case.